avaframe/AvaFrame/docs/theoryCom1DFA.rst

    \frac{\partial F_{s,b}}{\partial x_j}\right)^{-1/2}
 ..   :label: surface-normals

-Choice of the coordinate system:
+Choice of the coordinate system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previous equations will be developed in the orthonormal coordinate